oggy-17/techexercise-/README.md

                                         ######## IMPORTANT #########

 1- You can download the image that contains the happy color, in the png format, have the 512x512 pixels, and non-transparent pixels are within the circle from here ( https://ibb.co/SNLfYbM ) to test the functionalities.

 2- You can download the that does not have the happy color, but fulfil every other condition from here ( https://ibb.co/vm1RxJb ) to test the functionalities.

+                                        ##### SCREENSHOTS ######

+1- When it fulfills all the conditions: https://ibb.co/0fJ1k2v

+2- When it doesn't fulfill the conditions: https://ibb.co/kQ39sfT